TykTechnologies/tyk-fapi/docs/architecture-diagrams/container-diagram.md

 1. **TPP Application**: A NextJS application that demonstrates how a third-party provider would interact with a bank's API.
 It provides a user interface for viewing account information, initiating payments, and testing authorization flows.

-2. **API Gateway**: The Tyk Gateway that routes requests to the appropriate backend services.
-Based on the API analysis, it's configured to handle account information and payment initiation requests, with endpoints for accounts, balances, transactions, and more.
+2. **API Gateway**: The Tyk Gateway that routes requests to the appropriate backend services and handles event notifications.
+It subscribes to Kafka events and dispatches those events to subscribed TPPs, signing the webhook requests using JWS (JSON Web Signature) to ensure authenticity.

 3. **Authorization Server**: A Keycloak instance that handles authentication and authorization.
 It supports OAuth 2.0 and OpenID Connect protocols, and is responsible for issuing tokens and managing consent.